 - make a definitive diagnosis of rectal cancer

 To get the most reliable results from your rectal biopsy, it is necessary for your physician to see the rectum clearly.
 This requires that your bowels are empty.
-Typically, you will be given an enema or laxative to facilitate this.
-Your physician will give you specific instructions about emptying your bowels.
+You will typically be given an enema or laxative to help you empty your bowels.

 You should tell your physician about any prescription or over-the-counter medications you are taking.
 Discuss how they should be used before and during the test.

 Your physician may provide special instructions if you are taking medications that could affect the procedure, especially if your biopsy is part of a sigmoidoscopy.
 These medications may include: